Read this. It’s intelligent, funny, and written by a woman who kicks butt:

 I don’t frequently get “mansplained.”
-I think this is a rare occurrence for me for two reasons.
-Firstly, I am a speaking fellow and thus spend most of my time explaining to other people how to sound confident when speaking, (not to be confused with arrogant).
-The other, more obvious, reason is that I go to Barnard College.
-You will not find much mansplaining going on in the halls or classrooms of Barnard College.
-Sure, there are professors who are men, but they don’t mansplain (they just explain).
-As Rebecca Solnit points out, mansplaining is not the act of a man explaining something to a woman, after all we all need to explain things to people constantly.
-Solnit describes it as“… not a universal flaw of the gender, just the intersection between overconfidence and cluelessness where some portion of that gender gets stuck.”
+I think this is rare for two reasons.
+I am a Speaking Fellow, and so I help others sound confident when speaking.
+Second, I go to Barnard College.
+You may not find much mansplaining at Barnard.
+There are professors who are men, but they don’t mansplain (they just explain).
+As Rebecca Solnit points out, mansplaining is not when a man explains something to a woman; after all, we all need to explain things to others.
+Solnit describes mansplaining as“… not a universal flaw of the gender, just the intersection between overconfidence and cluelessness where some portion of that gender gets stuck.”

-The question frequently posed by pro-merger debaters goes something like this: “Sure, Barnard is empowering for women, but does it empower them in a way that allows them to compete with men in the real world?”
-The suggestion here is that, in a world where the feminine perspective is given room to germinate, grow roots and thrive, there is no challenge- feminism, like a goldfish in a bowl, will die immediately when released into the “wild” (aka man inhabited world).
-Will we feel confident until someone tries to mansplain us?
-Will voices once heard loud and clear in the classroom be silenced by an arrogant boss in a board meeting?
-Will there be no Sheryl Sanbergesque “leaning in” for us sheltered women’s school attendees.
-The answer I’ve heard from every woman who has attended Barnard is a resounding no.
+The question posed by pro-mergers often goes like this: “Sure, Barnard is empowering for women, but how does it empower them to compete with men in the real world?”
+The suggestion is that at Barnard, a world where the female perspective thrives, there is no challenge.
+Feminism, like goldfish in a bowl, will die immediately when thrown into open water (aka the man-inhabited world).
+Will Barnard students still feel confident when someone mansplains us?
+Will voices, once heard loudly and clearly in the classroom, be suddenly silenced by an arrogant boss?
+Will there be no Sheryl Sandbergesque “leaning in” for sheltered, women’s school attendees?
+The answer I’ve heard from every woman who attended Barnard is no, absolutely not.

-We don’t need to have constant resistance to grow strong.
-I would argue that the man’s perspective seems to have been thriving for thousands of years without any challenges whatsoever.
-In fact, the opposite is often true.
-Feminism unchallenged runs rampant.
-It is allowed to ramble along streets, avenues, grow over old buildings of misguided misogyny and occasionally tear down the walls.
-Sometimes these uninhibited explorations are public and sometimes private.
-Barnard is the solution to the “I’m not a feminist because…” sentiment that runs unchecked in both my and upcoming generations.
-In fact, recently a 17 year old girl I know uttered the sentiment “I’m not a feminist because I’m an equalist.”
-I had to resist what I will call femsplaining her into oblivion (aka explaining, in a voice dripping with disdain, to this woman that she was saying a statement that was, itself an oxymoron.
-She might as well say “I’m not a feminist because I’m a feminist.”
-But I have to admit, before Barnard my own views on feminism were lack-luster.
-I wasn’t as misinformed as this young woman but I was lost.
-I knew that feminism was something good, it was something my mom was and is, it was historically important, definitely, but I was not entirely sure how relevant it was anymore.
+We don’t need constant resistance to grow strong.
+The male perspective seemed to thrive for thousands of years without such resistance.
+The opposite is also true: feminism unchallenged runs rampant.
+It rambles along streets, grows over old buildings of misogyny, and occasionally tears down walls.
+Sometimes these explorations are public and sometimes private.
+Barnard is the solution to the, “I’m not a feminist because…” sentiment that runs unchecked in both my and upcoming generations.
+Recently, a 17-year-old girl I know declared, “I’m not a feminist because I’m an equalist.”
+I resisted femsplaining her into oblivion (aka explaining, disdainfully, that she might as well say, “I’m not a feminist because I’m a feminist”).
+But I admit, before Barnard, my own views on feminism were lackluster.
+I knew feminism was something good, something my mom was and is, and historically important, but I was not entirely sure of its relevance anymore.

-In my opinion, the reason that most women think that they are not feminist is because they equate feminism with the traditional “battle of the sexes” rhetoric.
-Thus far the iconic moments in feminism have been about resistance, women breaking free of chains placed on them by men, Society, the much hated, much talked about patriarchy.
-But what do we do now that the chains are off?
+In my opinion, the reason women often think they are not feminists is because they equate feminism with a “battle of the sexes.”
+Thus far, iconic moments in feminism have been about resistance: women breaking free of chains placed upon them by men, Society, the much-hated patriarchy.
+But what do we do if the chains are off?
 Where does feminism go?
-Is it (was it) only a liberating force?
+Is it (was it) a liberating force alone?
 This is where Barnard comes in.
-You see, feminism is not lost and does not only live on in “traditionally feminist” canonized texts and the more “traditionally feminist” women who read them (you know the ones that you can see and just “tell” that they’re a feminist?).
-Feminism at Barnard is something that lies under the skin of every woman, every discipline, every club.
-It is like the bones and muscles that support more delicate forays into business, medicine, law, writing, whatever you choose to study.
+Feminism is not lost and does not only live in traditionally feminist, canonized texts.
+Feminism at Barnard lies under the skin of every woman, every discipline, every extracurricular.
+It is the bones and muscles supporting delicate forays into business, medicine, law, writing, whatever you choose to study.

-But it is only allowed to be so subtle and so clearly ubiquitous because it has been fostered here.
-It is not forced into a binary, into a fight.
-I have become a self proclaimed feminist since coming here and it has been a slow and self-interest based journey.
-And it was NOT based on any negative experience with men or women.
-My feminism will always be separate from any negative experiences I have because it is not based in anger, fear, or competitiveness.
+But feminism can only be so ubiquitous because it has been fostered here.
+Feminism is not forced into a binary, a battle.
+I have become a self-proclaimed feminist since Barnard, but it has been a slow journey.
+It was NOT based on negative experiences with men or women.
+My feminism is not based in anger, fear, or competitiveness.
 It cannot be reinforced nor torn down by mansplaining because it has no relation to mansplaining.
-Rather, mansplaining moments will looked at with my trained and indeed feminist eye and filed away as ignorance and part over-arrogance.
+Rather, mansplaining is seen through my trained, feminist eye as ignorance and arrogance.